-#6 May 2018 Advice is to to register with these exchanges immediately, while they are still accepting new business:
+#25 April 2019 Advice is to to register with these exchanges immediately:

 Binance: Largest exchange in the world.
 Recommended Buy: Binance Coin $BNB

 Since Entry June 2014: Portfolio is x 46.5, i.e. has increased 4,550%.
 My average Bitcoin buy price (June 2014 to December 2015) was $540.
 Bitcoin (at its current $13,947) is x 25.82, increase of 2,482%.

 Year to Date (YTD) 2017: My portfolio is x 22, i.e. has increased 2,100%.
 Global Cryptomarket is x 33.62, increase of 3,262%.
 (From $18.2 billion to $612 billion.)

 The main successes in my portfolio have been $BTC, $ETH, $EOS (ICO), $XTZ (Tezos ICO), $ZRX (0X ICO), $BNB (Binance Coin), $BCH, $BCO (BridgeCoin).

 - ‘When you See it, Bet Big.’
 George Soros